Current Affairs-Topics

 India Electronics Exports Growth 2025–2026

-India's electronics exports are witnessing unprecedented growth, turning the country into a rising global electronics manufacturing hub.
+India's electronics exports are experiencing unprecedented growth, positioning the country as a rising global electronics manufacturing hub.
 In the first quarter of FY26 (April–June 2025), India recorded a massive 47% year-on-year growth in electronics exports, touching $12.4 billion, compared to $8.43 billion in Q1 FY25, according to the India Cellular and Electronics Association (ICEA).

-This article is crucial for SSC aspirants to understand current economic trends, the success of government policies like the PLI scheme, and India’s changing role in the global exports and electronics trade ecosystem.
+This article is crucial for SSC aspirants to understand current economic trends, the success of government policies such as the PLI scheme, and India’s evolving role in the global electronics trade ecosystem.

 India Electronics Exports: Key Highlights